BarsMonster/NanoStep/README.md

 - Step-2-step non-linearity is most challenging part of closed loop steppers.
 0.9° motors only make it worse.
 - Easier to loose step

 Therefore, I hightly recommend to stick to 1.8° motors.
-If these were available, I would even actually recommend using 3.6-7.2° motors.
+If these were available, I would even recommend using 3.6-7.2° motors.

 ## Key changes
 - Calibration is no longer needed.
 Autocalibration is enabled in TLE5012.
 Requires 1.5 rotation for calibration.
 For perfect results - you can do Z axis move in the beginning of the print.
 Instead of calibration there is now "Reset" which resets settings to default.